An Unfiltered Guide to High School Math: CST, TS and SN

 CST is the easiest option, and will give you the best chance of scoring a high grade.
 This will boost your report card and improve your college applications.

-In most cases, it’s tempting to say “Why would I ever take SN?
-I’ll just take TS — it’s easier and I’ll get a better grade.”
-The unspoken fact is that TS and SN teach different things, so even though they get you to the same place, TS can sometimes under-prepare you and cause you to fall behind.
+For students who struggle with abstract proofs and prefer a hands on approach, it can be tempting to say “Why would I ever take SN?
+I’ll just take TS and get a better grade.”
+The unspoken fact is that TS and SN teach different things, so even though they get you to the same place, TS can sometimes under-prepare you for science programs and cause you to fall behind.

 TS is a good idea if the program you’re taking is non-science based, like commerce or business.
 The topics they teach in SN won’t be applicable in those programs, so TS is the right choice here.